The Gratitude List Project

 How to Start Your Gratitude List

 A gratitude list can begin with something simple like to list 20 things each day that stir your gratitude.
-Even 5 or 3 gratitude items each day can serve as an emotional re-set during challenging times.
+Even a few gratitude items each day can serve as an emotional re-set during challenging times.
 Think of things you are grateful for and start writing them out.

 If you get stuck, think about the people in your life.
 Who makes you happy?
 List out the aspects of what those people do to make you happy.
 It can be something simple, such as having music in your car during commute time, or having flowers on your desk when working at home.